b0bcarlson/word-data/README.md

 Using $days and $count, words are removed.
 This is used to remove words that are likely not actual words.
 The higher $days is, the more days the word (or binomal or trinomal) is kept.
 The lower $count is, the more likely a word will be removed.
 This script is useful for when somebody makes up words or as a result of out of context text.
-This script is very important, but must be used with caution, as it could potentially remove more than expected.
+This script is very important, but must be used with caution, as it could potentially remove more than intended.
+I am still, and will for the forseeable future, adjusting exactly this file to remove as much junk as possible while attempting to preserve useful data.

 ## process.php
 This part of the project is not yet complete.